 By emphasizing rhyming poems and games with your infant or toddler, you're also helping his emerging literacy.
 The instinct to rhyme comes somewhat naturally.
 Researchers have overheard and reported that even young toddlers practice their own made-up rhymes, such as "Oogie, woogie, poogie" over and over.
 Infants and toddlers tack on the "-ee" sound as a diminutive to many words.
 Toddlers call out "doggie," "kitty," "horsey," as they point and label the animals they see in a picture book.

-Toddlers giggle at funny rhymes even when these involve nonsense words, as in many of the Dr. Seuss books.
 Becoming aware of rhyming sounds boosts brain activity and early literacy ability.
 Adding singsong rhyming words to requests for your child to listen or to stop an activity is a great way to get her attention.
 Rhymes and rhythms add zest and humor as well as increasing your child's cooperation.

 To encourage your baby or toddler's rhythmic expression, here are some activities to try:

 - If your baby has clearly observable bodily rhythms, take advantage of this in scheduling feedings or diaper changes or settling her to sleep.
 If your child is unpredictable in her rhythms, try to make feeding or napping times less stressful for yourself and baby by tuning in to the variable rhythms of that infant.
 As she comes to trust that you are aware of and respectful of her bodily rhythms, she may gradually become able to meet your needs for regular times for morning naps and afternoon naps.